 May is Melanoma Awareness Month.
 It was recently found that redheads are more susceptible to melanoma.
 A mutation in a gene called MC1R gives redheads their hair color and fair skin.
 Now a new US study suggests this same mutation triggers a cancer-causing signaling pathway when redheads are exposed to ultraviolet (UV) radiation.

-We have talked to some of the best skincare and dermatologist experts and they are here to share with you how to stay sun safe and skin-cancer free this summer.
+We have talked to some of the best skincare and dermatologist experts and they are here to share with you how to stay sun safe this summer.

 1. 90% of your wrinkles are caused by the sun.

 Jill Scalisi, CEO of Scalisi Skincare, said, “Most people know they should use sunscreen.
 A few people know that 90% of your wrinkles are caused by the sun.
 But what many don’t know is these UV rays are present with equal strength year-round AND go through glass.
 So it is just as important to wear sunscreen in December when you are riding in a car or sitting in your office near a window as it is to sit on the beach in the summer.”

-– Make sure to always keep an SPF 30 or higher beach umbrella in your car and use it for whenever you are sitting out in the sun.
+– Make sure to always keep an SPF 30 or higher beach umbrella in your car and use it whenever you are sitting out in the sun.

 2. Sun protective swimwear is a must.

 “Sun protective swimwear is a must for redheads!
-The beach and pool are extremely intense UV environment because the UV rays bounce off the water and sand.
+The beach and pool are extremely intense UV environments because the UV rays bounce off the water and sand.
 UV exposure leads directly to skin cancer and melanomas.
 Kids’ skin is particularly sensitive to the sun so UPF 50+ swimwear (especially rashguard swim shirts protecting the back and neck) have to be worn,” says Betsy Johnson from SwimZip.

 3. Daily consumption of tomato paste helps neutralize the harmful effects of UV damage.